nmeum/hii/README.md

 This is work in progress.
 At the moment this is a rather incomplete reimplementation of ii, supporting a subset of the features supported by ii.
-The current plan is to cleanup and improve the existing code base before starting to implement the features listed below.
+The current plan is to cleanup and improve the existing code base before starting to implement more of the planned features listed below.

 This cleanup involves increasing backwards compatibility with ii and figure out how much backwards compatibility should be provided.